IAnalyzeGenomes/CallVars/README.md

 	- CallVars.yml
 	- Snakefile

+Note that the workflow currently uses hg19 version of human reference genome.
 You will need to download each of the below listed files from their respective online public repositories.
 However, if you are not able to find any of the below listed files, feel free to reach me at amitbinf[at]med.umich.edu or amit4biotek[at]gmail.com.

 	- 1000G_phase1.indels.hg19.sites.vcf
 	- 1000G_phase1.indels.hg19.sites.vcf.idx